Quickstart — Agentuity Documentation

 const data = c.req.valid('json');

-export type ApiRouter = typeof api;
+export type ApiRouter = typeof router;

 8. Deploy

-When you're ready, deploy to Agentuity:
+When the project is ready, deploy to Agentuity:

 agentuity deploy